DLC Funding Policy

 - merit based similar to SSHRC;

-- DLC funding as a jump start only (seed funding);
+- DLC funding as a jump start (seed funding);

 DLC supported events should be open to the public.
 The DLC can attempt to arrange a venue for the event at Harbour Centre, organize catering, and support event promotion.